 What to Expect

-Accommodations on this tour include a mix of welcoming country inns and comfortable hotels located close to the Camino route.
-You will always have a private room and an en-suite (attached) bathroom.
+Accommodations on this tour include a mix of welcoming country inns and simple, but comfortable hotels located close to the Camino route.
+You will always have a private room and an en-suite bathroom.
 The accommodation places have been carefully selected for their location, atmosphere and/or unique services.
 Below you can see some samples, but please note that the Camino is a very popular destination, and the hotels in your final booking confirmation may be different from the ones pictured below.
 Extra nights can be booked at any of the accommodations along the way.